How to Make a $250 Anthropologie Tassel Chandelier for Only $31!

 Spray paint the metal hoops using Rust-oleum Painter’s Touch 2x Cover Spray Paint.

-First wrap the crochet thread around the Tupperware container lid 100 times.
+First wrap the crochet thread around the plastic container lid 100 times.

 Next tie the thread together at the edge of the lid.

 Then cut the thread on the opposite side of the lid.

 Fold the tassel in half, with the tied part being at the top.
 Tie the folded tassel together a little ways from the top as shown below.

 You’ll do this by threading a piece of thread through the top loop of the tassels, tying it to a hoop and cutting off the excess thread.